NanoComp/meep/doc/docs/FAQ.md

 ### Are there precompiled binary packages for Ubuntu?

-Yes but these packages which can be obtained via the package manager [APT](https://en.wikipedia.org/wiki/APT_(Debian)) as described in [Download](Download.md#precompiled-packages-for-ubuntu) are for version 1.3 which is out of date.
-An up to date package is being prepared.
+Yes.
+These packages can be obtained via the package manager [APT](https://en.wikipedia.org/wiki/APT_(Debian)) as described in [Download](Download.md#precompiled-packages-for-ubuntu).
+However, the current packages are for version 1.3 which is out of date.
+Up to date packages are being prepared.
 In the meantime, you can use the [Conda packages](Installation.md#conda-packages) which contain the official releases as well as nightly builds of the source repository.

 ### Guile is installed, but configure complains that it can't find `guile`